 Many overseas insurers, including some reinsurers, operate in the United Kingdom and are significant providers of financial services to the UK economy.
-As with UK insurers, the PRA's supervision of overseas insurers operating in the United Kingdom will reflect an assessment of the potential impact of the UK entity on the PRA's objectives, including via risk from overseas, its legal status (branch or subsidiary) and the nature of the home country regulatory regime (if the insurer originates from a non-EEA country).
+As with UK insurers, the PRA's supervision of overseas insurers operating in the United Kingdom reflects an assessment of the potential impact of the UK entity on the PRA's objectives, including via risk from overseas, its legal status (branch or subsidiary) and the nature of the home country regulatory regime (if the insurer originates from a non-EEA country).

-For subsidiaries of overseas insurers, the PRA will have full powers and responsibilities and so its approach will be to treat such insurers equivalently to UK-owned insurers, applying its full prudential requirements, including for example stress testing for the most significant insurers.
-Consistent with its objectives, the PRA will assess and limit as necessary the (potentially complex) interlinkages with the rest of the group.
+For subsidiaries of overseas insurers, the PRA has full powers and responsibilities and so its approach is to treat such insurers equivalently to UK-owned insurers, applying its full prudential requirements, including for example stress testing for the most significant insurers.
+Consistent with its objectives, the PRA assesses and limits as necessary the (potentially complex) interlinkages with the rest of the group.

-For UK branches of EEA insurers, the PRA will have very limited powers and responsibilities will be limited under European law.
-In order to ensure itself that risks to its objectives from such branches are adequately managed, the PRA will look to engage with the home state supervisors (in particular through supervisory colleges) where the failure of one of these insurers would have a material effect on policyholders or financial stability in the United Kingdom.
-The PRA will focus on receiving assurances about the safety and soundness of the parent insurer.
-The PRA will expect UK branches of EEA insurers to appoint a senior individual with authority to act as a primary contact with the PRA in relation to the branch's affairs.
+For UK branches of EEA insurers, the PRA's powers and responsibilities are limited under European law.
+In order to ensure itself that risks to its objectives from such branches are adequately managed, the PRA looks to engage with the home state supervisors (in particular through supervisory colleges) where the failure of one of these insurers would have a material effect on policyholders or financial stability in the United Kingdom.
+The PRA focuses on receiving assurances about the safety and soundness of the parent insurer.

+The PRA expects UK branches of EEA insurers to appoint a senior individual with authority to act as a primary contact with the PRA in relation to the branch's affairs.
 This individual should also act as a channel for communication with the parent.

-Where the PRA is not able to assess the risk of an insurer satisfactorily, the PRA will work with the home authority, and promote public understanding of the limits of its powers, including by using whatever tools it can to reduce the impact of these limitations.
+Where the PRA is not able to assess the risk of an insurer satisfactorily, the PRA works with the home authority, promotes public understanding of the limits of its powers, and uses whatever tools it can to reduce the impact of these limitations.